Table of contents

 Filtering response time logs

-Its possible to filter out response time logs message by using a FilterFunc, Coldbrew provides a default filter function implementation that filter out common logs like healthchek, readycheck, server reflection, etc.
+It’s possible to filter out response time log messages by using a FilterFunc.
+ColdBrew provides a default filter function implementation that filters out common logs like healthcheck, readycheck, server reflection, etc.

 import (